VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authentication/virto-as-identity-provider.md

-# Use Virto Commerce as identity provider
+# Use Virto Commerce as Identity Provider

 You can register Virto Commerce as an identity provider as follows: